DivyaKiran2001/llamaIndex/retrievers.md

 | **Summary Retriever**    | Summarization tree    | Very long documents          |
 | **AutoMergingRetriever** | Merges chunks         | Preserving larger context    |
 | **Router Retriever**     | Query routing         | Multi-source systems         |

+**🔎 1. as_retriever()**

+**What it does**

+**as_retriever()** converts an Index (like VectorStoreIndex) into a Retriever.

+Every index in LlamaIndex has its own default retriever type:

+VectorStoreIndex → VectorIndexRetriever

+SummaryIndex → SummaryIndexRetriever

+KnowledgeGraphIndex → KGTableRetriever

+This is a convenience method: you don’t need to manually import retriever classes.

+**🔎 2. retrieve()**
+**What it does**

+**retrieve(query: str)** runs a retrieval step:

+Converts your query into an embedding

+Searches the index (vector similarity / graph search / summary, depending on index type)

+Returns the top nodes (not final answers — just the most relevant pieces of context).

+So, retrieve() = "Fetch the relevant text chunks for my query."